actions/importer-labs/azure_devops/readme.md

 - `AZURE_DEVOPS_ACCESS_TOKEN`: Add `AZURE_DEVOPS_ACCESS_TOKEN` as the `Name` and the Azure DevOps personal access token created above as the value.

-Steps to create the Codespace secret.
+Steps to create the Actions secret.
 Complete for secret noted above:

 - Navigate to the `Settings` tab in this repo
 - Find `Secrets` and click the down arrow
 - Click `Actions`
 - Click `New Repository Secret` to create a new secret
 - Name the secret as noted above
-- Paste in the vale noted above
+- Paste in the value noted above
 - Click `Add Secret`

 ## Azure DevOps project creation